SolarDub/TPF2SAPLC/README.md

 This application is currently a demonstration version.
 It is hard-coded to read sample TPFs from a directory located in this current working directory.

+Codes used in this application can be found in the current working directory, funcs and src directories.
+The directory tree and distribution of files are due for restructuring.

 ## Help scripts

 To access the help file, which lists the usable switches, at the terminal prompt, type